Behavioral interviewing is an interviewing technique that helps employers

 - Results you achieved: Tell the interviewer how "the story ended."
 The outcome should be a positive one, showing accomplishments or how things were better because of your actions.
 If it was not, state what you learned.

 - Listen carefully to what the interviewer asks so that you can give an answer that is relevant to the question.
 If you are unsure, ask for clarification.

 - Use examples from either work, school, or community involvement.

 - Tell a story about something you have done, or talk about an event you were involved in.

-For examples of Behavioral Interview Questions, click here.
+Check out these examples of Behavioral Interview Questions.